claromes/telegramtrac/README.md

 [claromes](https://claromes.gitlab.io/)

 ## Tool Description
 telegramtrac is a web-based tool designed for tracking public channels on Telegram.
-It's a fork of the Python package [`telegram-tracker`](https://github.com/estebanpdl/telegram-tracker) developed by Esteban Ponce de León, DFRLab researcher.
+It's a fork of the package [`telegram-tracker`](https://github.com/estebanpdl/telegram-tracker) developed by Esteban Ponce de León, DFRLab researcher.

 I became familiar with the package during the DFRLab's Digital Sherlocks Program and believe that an accessible version would benefit researchers of different skill levels.